 A single dial.
 St Mary was visited by DEH on May 18th 1915 and he recorded:

 199. This dial is on the first buttress to the w. of the priest’s door.
 It is 7 feet 4 inches above the ground, the noon-line is 4 1/2 inches in length, the style hole is 1/2 an inch deep by 3/4 of an inch in diameter, and the aspect is s. by 10°e.
 Type 3.
 May 18th, 1915.

 The radials go beyond 180º, with quite a variation in spacing, depth, and length.
-There are notably longer and deeper afternoon lines, with one extending to the stone below.
-Possibly that quadrant was more deeply incised, or maybe recut at a later date.
-The lower left quadrant certainly looks more eroded.
+There are notably longer and deeper afternoon lines with one extending to the stone below, which may signify a Mass time.
+Either that quadrant more deeply incised, or maybe recut at a later date.
+The extent of erosion in the lower left quadrant suggests the latter.

 The style hole is large.
 DEH makes no comment on the equally large hole immediately above.
 I could see no other dial signs – lines or pocks – linked to it.
 I wondered if it was the original dial on this prominent buttress, of the most basic type – simply a hole with a stick in it (the shadow would still be an indicator of the passage of time).
 Rather than elaborate it, a new dial was added beneath.

 GSS Category: Scratch Dial